 A christening is a happy occasion, although some degree of formality is required.
 It’s also a great opportunity to project some character and flamboyance through your choice of threads and treads.
 Read on to find out what’s appropriate to wear at a Christening.

-A two piece matching suit is a safe option for what is usually a formal occasion.
+A two piece matching suit is a safe option for most christenings.
 If the ceremony is conducted in church at least a jacket and tie is recommended.
 We strongly suggest you do not wear jeans.
 It’s always best to err on the side of caution by dressing up rather than down.

 If you have a classic navy or charcoal suit for all occasions, wear it.
 If you have a choice of suits, consider the weather and the people who have invited you.
 Then pick a suit that will complement the climate and please your hosts.